BigMarlin1/Newznab-Barracuda/README.md

 ---------------------------------------------------Intro------------------------------------------------------------

 First you will change mysql to use the barracuda file format.
-Then you will convert your tables to innodb, using either the compressed, compact or dynamic row format, I recommend compressed.
+Then you will convert your tables to innodb, using either the compressed, compact or dynamic row format (I recommend compressed).

 There are 5 folders, Binaries + Parts (recommended), Binaries + Parts + Releases, the full folder (all the tables) (not recommended),